 Live-Streaming Proceedings: The OCA is providing judges the ability to stream and host court proceedings via Zoom and YouTube.
 Only State of Texas Judges are eligible for access to the OCA-provided Zoom accounts.
 To request access or inquire about a previous request please contact: email@example.com.
 For more information and an OCA list of resources including Zoom 101, setup help, meeting controls, and other tips, go here.
 For a list of court YouTube channels, click here.

 Free Lawyer Resources and Webinars

-The State Bar is currently offering 6 hours of free CLE on the TexasBarCLE website, including recent webcasts related to the coronavirus:
+The State Bar is currently offering several hours of free CLE on the TexasBarCLE website, including recent webcasts related to the coronavirus:

 Benefits and Challenges of Invoking Force Majeure Clauses in the Age of the Coronavirus — MCLE Credit: 1 hour.
 Accreditation for this course expires on February, 28, 2022.
 You must complete the course and report your hours prior to this date to receive credit.
 Go here to watch the course.